ElektraInitiative/PermaplanT/doc/architecture/backend.md

 Actix by default handles shutdowns (see [here](https://actix.rs/docs/server/#graceful-shutdown) for reference).
 As soon as the signal `SIGTERM` is issued to the backend no new connections will be accepted.
 Still running connection will be finished or terminated after 30sec.

+## Code documentation

+The code documentation of the backend can be built using `cargo doc --open`.

+You can find a more detailed explanation of which modules do what there.

+## API documentation

+The API documentation can be viewed by running the backend with `cargo run` and then navigating to <http://localhost:8080/doc/api/swagger/ui/>.
+It is automatically built using [utoipa](https://github.com/juhaku/utoipa).